-Fig. 1.A shows a sketch of the setup.
+Fig. 1 shows the total setup of our workflow, from data extraction to eventual use.
 Plant containers are typically plastic containers with a single plant growing in sieved soil.
 We are aiming to measure and extract RSAs from a large variety of soils and water contents.
 The resulting soil volume is generally a slice based 3D volume.
 This volume might require stitching, depending on the explicit setup of the MRI scanner.
-For the MRI reconstruction in general, a common approach is to quantify traits from the soil volume, as done by Dusschoten et al. [7].
-There are multiple factors adding to the challenge of extracting the RSA from MRI measurements.
-Commonly, the soil water content together with the soil type (such as either loam or sandy loam) impacts the overall signal-to-noise ratio [16, 17].
-Furthermore, ferromagnetic particles within the soil might impact the measurement quality and might even disrupt root signal continuity, resulting in gaps in the root system [11, 12].
+The soil water content together with the soil type (such as either loam or sandy loam) impacts the overall signal-to-noise ratio [26,28].
+Furthermore, ferromagnetic particles within the soil might impact the measurement quality and might even disrupt root signal continuity, resulting in gaps in the root system [11,12].